-The basics of bear behaviour can be found in the Bear Smart Resources section.
+The basics of bear behaviour can be found here.

 This section will empower you with the basics of interpreting and understanding black bear communication so that, when possible, your understanding can be applied to manipulate bear behaviour in the field.

 The key to successfully managing human-bear conflict is being able to communicate in a way the bear can understand.
 This requires an understanding of bear behavior and communication.

 If we observe bears interacting with each other, we can see that they communicate through their body posture, vocalizations and odour signals (Egbert & Stokes 1976; Herrero 1980).
 If wildlife managers use some of these forms of communication in conjunction with non-lethal tools, then they can condition or teach bears to live by our rules.
 These techniques require humans to think the way the bear is thinking rather than imposing our way of thinking onto the bear.